What is the Manhattan Project?

 In just a few short years, the Manhattan Project succeeded in its mission to create the world’s first atomic weapons.
 During this time, nuclear science advanced at an exponential rate.
 New discoveries were made in rapid succession.
 The Manhattan Project produced hundreds of patents both for inhouse scientists and engineers and the numerous contractors involved.

 Yet, as the project moved closer to the use of the first atomic bomb, ethical questions arose in the minds of some who understood the project’s intent.
 Scientists and politicians, however, were primarily concerned with ending the war as quickly as possible.
 On May 8, 1945, Germany unconditionally surrendered to the Allies ending World War II in Europe.
 With Germany out of the war, the Allies turned their full attention to the war in the Pacific.
 The United States dropped the uranium-fueled Little Boy atomic bomb on Hiroshima, Japan, on August 6, 1945.
 The US then dropped the plutonium-fueled Fat Man bomb on Nagasaki, Japan, on August 9.
 On August 8, 1945, the Soviet Union declared war on Japan shocking Japanese policy makers.
 These two countries had signed the Soviet-Japanese Neutrality Pact on April 13, 1941.
-The atomic bombings and the Soviet Union’s war declaration pushed Emperor Hirohito to announced Japan’s surrender on August 14, 1945.
+The atomic bombings and the Soviet Union’s war declaration pushed Emperor Hirohito to announce Japan’s surrender on August 14, 1945.
 The Japanese formally signed the Instrument of Surrender on September 2, 1945, officially ending the most deadly and destructive war in human history.

 Color photo of a building in ruins and silhouetted.